jostylr/write-web/src/save.md

 Maybe write a script that takes in the version name and replaces it in the generated output using a version control list in the repo.

 So in the repo, we have an assets folder which is externally saved files.
 We also have a quarantine folder.
 And we have a log file.
+We could also have a secrets folder; in here would be whatever, but probably a private repo that gets pulled when changed.

 ## Uploading file server